markbirss/MESHSTICK/README.md

 ## Update 20 Aug 2026

-For MESHSTICK related usage and support issues visit the Meshtastic Discord - and ask question in the meshtasticd channel
+For MESHSTICK related usage and support issues visit the Meshtastic Discord server - and ask question in the meshtasticd channel

 https://discord.com/invite/meshtastic